mcguirekarting/publish/Split_Shipment_Monitoring/README.md

-# Split Shipment Monitoring Microservice for Manhattan Active Omni
+# Split Shipment Monitoring Microservice for OMS

 This microservice monitors and analyzes split shipment rates in Manhattan Active Omni.
 It provides a dashboard with detailed metrics, alerts when split rates exceed thresholds, and generates exportable reports.